kimbilaontoast/kimbilaontoast.github.io/_posts/2025-06-13-vim-git-won-war.md

 If you want to venture into slick formatting you can make use of [LaTeX](https://www.latex-project.org) (pronounced 'lah-tek').
 This is a more sophisticated markup language that has been traditionally used in scientific and technical writing, but writers make use of it to create amazing, professional looking documents, bibliographies, and so on.
 It's highly customisable, and once you decide on the formatting, you can simply get on with your writing and let LaTeX do the rest.

 As for the text editor I've chosen, I love [NeoVim](https://neovim.io/).
 NeoVim has been around for about 10 years, and is a fork of [Vim](https://www.vim.org/), which has been around since the 90s.
 It's a free and open-source text editor.
 You can configure NeoVim however you want, and with a few plugins it's a real powerhouse for writing.
-Some of the functionality I've built into my NeoVim configuration includes powerful searchability, autocompletion for spelling, dictionary and thesaurus options, syntax support for markdown and other languages, git integration, and very useful user interface tools to help me focus on my writing.
+Some of the functionality I've built into my NeoVim configuration includes powerful searchability, autocompletion for spelling, dictionary and thesaurus options, syntax support for markdown and other languages, Git integration, and very useful user interface tools to help me focus on my writing.
 It's amazing.
 There are other tools, but Vim is the best.

 ---

 ## Git - Version Control

 This brings us to version control.
 Before learning about [Git](https://git-scm.com/), I had no idea what version control was, or that it was even possible.
 Now I can't do without it.
 Git is a [version control system](https://git-scm.com/book/ms/v2/Getting-Started-About-Version-Control) which allows writers to track changes, manage revisions, and collaborate with fellow writers with ease.
 It's kind of like an epic save button - but rather than just saving a file and not being able to see what the changes were, it can track exactly what you have changed - maintaining a granular history of every edit, enabling you to navigate through various iterations of your work.
 It takes snapshots of your writing, from the entire folder structure, down to changes to single word characters.

-Git was originally designed for programmers to keep track of code as they collaborated with other programmers, but all writers should be using git, 'cos it's perfect for writers.
-It's easy to get started wit git - just install it on your device, create your first git repository by initiating git within a folder, commit changes to your work, and then if you want to share it, you can share your git repository with others.
-It's all learnable here.
+Git was originally designed for programmers to keep track of code as they collaborated with other programmers, but all writers should be using Git, 'cos it's perfect for writers.
+It's easy to get started with Git - just install it on your device, create your first Git repository by initiating Git within a folder, commit changes to your work, and then if you want to share it, you can share your Git repository with others.
 You can learn the [basics](https://git-scm.com/book/ms/v2/Git-Basics-Getting-a-Git-Repository#ch02-git-basics-chapter) in an hour or two, which is all you need.
 Here's a little more about why it's so good for writers -

 ### Tracking
 It enables writers to document and review changes systematically, which helps you not only track your work, but helps you understand how your work is evolving.
 When you start to think of your work in terms of modification, you start to think about your creative process differently, unravelling secrets that I'll let you discover for yourself.

 ### Backup

 Because everything is being tracked as you write, there is no such thing as losing text anymore.
 You can't really accidentally delete anything or make a change you can't undo, as the version control acts like a safety net.
-You can always go back to an early version and recover what you deleted.
+You can always go back to an earlier version and recover what you deleted.

 ### Experimentation